-Blockchain-based Healthcare Data Sharing Solutions If the product falls under medical device, the PMD Act shall apply.

-■ Natural Language Processing
+- Blockchain-based Healthcare Data Sharing Solutions If the product falls under medical device, the PMD Act shall apply. - Natural Language Processing If the product falls under medical device, the PMD Act shall apply.

-3.2 What are the key issues for digital platform providers?
+3.2 What are the key legal and regulatory issues for digital platform providers in the digital health space?